atrocore/docs-old/modules/translations.md

 ### View mode

-Depending on the pregonfigured parameters your multilingual may be marked with the following icons:
+Depending on the preconfigured parameters your multilingual text field may be marked with the following icons:

 ![view_mode](_assets/translation/view_mode.png)